hexbatch/apple-core/layer-docs/a-inner-layers/services/job-services.md

 only called in the queue for starting new jobs

   * calls `user_services.get_basic_user_auth`
-  * calls `core.user.auth.create` for auth token put in
+  * calls `core.users.auth.create` for auth token put in
   * makes new db row for the job
   * queues this with given data, and callback url